 A greater involvement in future plans for local courts, helping HM Courts and Tribunals Service (HMCTS) find ways for making local justice more efficient and effective, for example through more innovative use of venues and the use of problem-solving courts.

-- HM Courts and Tribunals Service - gov.uk website
+- HM Courts and Tribunals Service (link opens in a new window) - gov.uk website

 Transformation of the youth justice system, with a particular focus on 'looked after children' and in alignment with Charlie Taylor's review of the youth justice system.